 Reynisfjara is easy to access.
 From Reykjavík, follow the ring road (Route 1) counterclockwise along the south coast, heading towards Vík.
 It’s a journey of 187km (116 miles), taking around 2 ½ hours.
 You will see the turning for the beach before arriving at Vík.
 Or, you could continue into Vík and once there you can walk 5km directly to the famous landmark.

-If you’re sticking close to the capital on your trip to Iceland, there is a black sand beach nearby.
+If you’re sticking close to Iceland's capital Reykjavik, there is a black sand beach nearby.
 Head west out of the city center, all the way to the end of the Seltjarnarnes Peninsula.
 Here you’ll come to the Grótta Island Lighthouse, a popular spot for stargazing and northern lights viewing.
 Next to the lighthouse is a beach called Seltjörn.
 The sand has faded to a grey color, so it’s not quite as impressive as Reynisfjara.
 However, what you do get is an incredible view of the Atlantic Ocean and a sky without light pollution.

 Another famous black sand beach along the south coast is Diamond Beach.
 This sits at the edge of Jökulsárlón Glacier Lagoon, which is a 5-hour journey from Reykjavík, 380km (236 miles) away.
 It’s named Diamond Beach because chunks of glacier ice sit atop the black sand.
 These pieces break off from the nearby Breiðamerkurjökull glacier and float across the Lagoon, then deposit on the beach.
 It’s also possible to take a boat tour on the lagoon and get up close to the glacier.
 You may even spot some seals peeping out of the water, curious what you’re up to.